-- Purpose: To use multi-threading to address memory usage issues and provide flexibility in resource utilization working with art on this, starting with understanding thread safety issues in the LArSoft use cases for art services. - To introduce vectorization to those components of the code where speed improvements could be obtained, and to make use of currently unutilized resources see short-term item above - Resources: LArSoft team and (proposed) experiment effort

-B) Architectural changes to define algorithm interfaces for layered algorithms.

-- Purpose: Provide a well-defined set of interfaces for layering algorithms within a framework that allows for run-time configurability below the level of art modules, e.g., the art "tool" currently under development - The primary target for this change are the algorithms used to generate, process and deconvolve raw signals from the detector - A major thrust is to provide a set of tools that will allow algorithms that are currently detector dependent to be generalized and incorporated into the core LArSoft code - Resources: The LArSoft team and (proposed) experiment effort. - DUNE has already contributed effort to a similar project - C) TPC topology / locality in the Geometry service. - Purpose: To provide a mechanism to efficiently determine the TPCs adjacent to a given TPC, as would be needed to follow tracks and showers that cross TPC boundaries - Resources: The LArSoft team and (proposed) experiment effort - http://cdcvs.fnal.gov/redmine/issues/9818 -- requested by DUNE - 11/15/17 asking DUNE for priority call on this.
+- To use multi-threading to address memory usage issues and provide flexibility in resource utilization working with art on this, starting with understanding thread safety issues in the LArSoft use cases for art services. - To introduce vectorization to those components of the code where speed improvements could be obtained, and to make use of currently unutilized resources see short-term item above - Resources: LArSoft team and (proposed) experiment effort - B) Architectural changes to define algorithm interfaces for layered algorithms. - Purpose: Provide a well-defined set of interfaces for layering algorithms within a framework that allows for run-time configurability below the level of art modules, e.g., the art "tool" currently under development - The primary target for this change are the algorithms used to generate, process and deconvolve raw signals from the detector - A major thrust is to provide a set of tools that will allow algorithms that are currently detector dependent to be generalized and incorporated into the core LArSoft code - Resources: The LArSoft team and (proposed) experiment effort. - DUNE has already contributed effort to a similar project - C) TPC topology / locality in the Geometry service. - Purpose: To provide a mechanism to efficiently determine the TPCs adjacent to a given TPC, as would be needed to follow tracks and showers that cross TPC boundaries - o Resources: The LArSoft team and (proposed) experiment effort - o http://cdcvs.fnal.gov/redmine/issues/9818 -- requested by DUNE - 11/15/17 asking DUNE for priority call on this. - 9/13/18 DUNE can provide a method to give neighboring TPCs.
+DUNE will check to see if this is still needed.
+If not, this item will be dropped.

 Other topics under consideration to work on include the list of accepted, but not assigned, redmine issues.
 These can be found under accepted redmine issues.